pagekite/upagekite/README.md

 ### Bootstrap setup on the ESP32

-Follow these steps to configure your ESP32 for uPageKite development (all code-blocks run in the MicroPython REPL):
+After setting up your bootstrap web server (see above), you can follow the next steps to configure your ESP32 for uPageKite development.
+All code-blocks run in the MicroPython REPL:

 1. [Install MicroPython on your ESP32](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html).
    The 2020-09-02 v1.13 build is known to work.
 Connect to the serial